-The second example, a large-scale report assessing potential impacts of several mining scenarios on salmonid ecosystems in Bristol Bay, Alaska, was introduced in Box 2 and also uses box-and-arrow diagrams.
-It is revisited here because it nicely illustrates how a very complex conceptual model of a large-scale project at various stages of mining can be decomposed into several more-detailed finer-scale IPDs or sub-models focussed on specific pathways, sources and stressors relevant for the salmonid receptor.
+The second example, from a large-scale report assessing potential impacts of several mining scenarios on salmonid ecosystems in Bristol Bay, Alaska (introduced in Box 2), also uses box-and-arrow diagrams.
+It is revisited here because it nicely illustrates how a very complex conceptual model of a large-scale project at various stages of mining can be decomposed into several more-detailed, finer-scale IPDs or sub-models focused on specific pathways, sources and stressors relevant to the salmonid receptor.

-For example, the IPDs of predicted impacts of the mine construction stage on salmonids via alterations to physical habitat (Figure 2.5a) and water chemistry (Figure 2.5b) would be challenging to present clearly on a single diagram.
+For example, the IPDs of predicted impacts of the mine construction stage on salmonids via alterations to physical habitat (Figure 5a) and water chemistry (Figure 5b) would be challenging to present clearly in a single diagram.
 In these two examples, pathways and their interactions are clearly portrayed.
-An excellent balance has been struck between clarity and the detail of the different processes along each pathway (also see Box 2) which helps indicate potential mitigation options (e.g., controlling erosion at stream crossings, preventing leakage from storages of tailings and chemicals).
+An excellent balance has been struck between clarity and the detail of the different processes along each pathway (also see Box 2), which helps to indicate potential mitigation options (e.g., controlling erosion at stream crossings, preventing leakage from storages of tailings and chemicals).
 Many of the IPDs in US EPA (2014) also show other relevant drivers (e.g., climate change) and modifying factors.
-The example in Figure 2.5c illustrates how these may influence the potential impacts of unplanned events on the physical habitat and water chemistry of salmonid ecosystems, and is accompanied by a comprehensive narrative in the report.
+Figure 5c illustrates how these may influence the potential impacts of unplanned events on the physical habitat and water chemistry of salmonid ecosystems, and is accompanied by a comprehensive narrative in the report.